20 of the Best Winter Wedding Bouquets

 10. Moody Bridal Bouquet with Tons of Texture

 Considering a winter bouquet with a lot of texture takes a bit of commitment, but the results are wow-worthy.
-Various sizes and tones of roses pair beautifully with different berries and greens.
+Various rose sizes and tones pair beautifully with different berries and greens.
 Therefore, the blend creates the perfect mix of soft petals and firm fruits.
 Lovely!

 Christmas Wedding Bouquet Ideas